-Cook: Cook to proper temperatures.
+Cook to proper temperatures.
 Foods are properly cooked when they are heated for a long enough time and at a high enough temperature to kill the harmful bacteria that cause foodborne illness.

 Avoid Foodborne Illness